-This kind of projects simplifies the creation of a database.
+SQL Server Database projects simplify the creation of databases.
 It is fully integrated into the IDE and the source control, and allows the database to be deployed and updated to the desired SQL Server environment.
 Features such as refactoring are very valuable.
 In short a lot of good things when you want to create a database with SQL Server 😃

 Do you have a question or a suggestion about this post?
 Contact me!